Secret ballot: France

 Article 31 of the Constitution of the Year III of the Revolution (1795) states that "All elections are to be held by secret ballot".
 The same goes with the constitution of 1848: voters could hand-write the name of their preferred candidate on their ballot at home (the only condition was to write on white paper) or receive one distributed on the street.
 The ballot was folded in order to prevent other people from reading its contents.

 Louis-Napoléon Bonaparte attempted to abolish the secret ballot for the 1851 plebiscite with an electoral decree requesting electors to write down "yes" or "no" (in French: "oui" or "non") under the eyes of everyone.
-But he faced strong opposition and finally changed his mind, allowing the secret ballot to take place.
+But he faced strong opposition and eventually relented, allowing the secret ballot to occur.

-According to the official web site of the Assemblée nationale (the lower house of the French parliament), the voting booth was permanently adopted only in 1913.
+According to the official website of the Assemblée nationale (the lower house of the French parliament), the voting booth was permanently adopted only in 1913.

 United Kingdom

 The demand for a secret ballot was one of the six points of Chartism.
-The British parliament of the time refused to even consider the Chartist demands, but it is noted that Lord Macaulay, in his speech of 1842, while rejecting Chartism's six points as a whole, admitted that the secret ballot was one of the two points he could support.
+The British parliament of the time refused even to consider the Chartist demands.
+Still, Lord Macaulay, in an 1842 speech, while rejecting Chartism's six points as a whole, admitted that the secret ballot was one of the two points he could support.

-The London School Board election of 1870 was the first large-scale election by secret ballot in Britain.
+The London School Board election of 1870 was Britain's first large-scale election by secret ballot.

 After several failed attempts (several of them spearheaded by George Grote), the secret ballot was eventually extended generally in the Ballot Act 1872, substantially reducing the cost of campaigning (as treating was no longer realistically possible) and was first used on 15 August 1872 to re-elect Hugh Childers as MP for Pontefract in a ministerial by-election following his appointment as Chancellor of the Duchy of Lancaster.
 The original ballot box, sealed in wax with a licorice stamp, is held at Pontefract museum.

-However, the UK uses numbered ballots in order to allow courts to intervene, under rare circumstances, to identify which candidate voters voted for.
+However, the UK uses numbered ballots to allow courts to intervene, under rare circumstances, to identify which candidate voters voted for.

 Australia and New Zealand

 In Australia, secret balloting appears to have been first implemented in Tasmania on 7 February 1856.

-Until the original Tasmanian Electoral Act 1856 was "re-discovered" recently, credit for the first implementation of the secret ballot often went to Victoria, where it was pioneered by the former mayor of Melbourne, William Nicholson, and simultaneously South Australia.
+Until the original Tasmanian Electoral Act 1856 was "re-discovered" recently, credit for the first implementation of the secret ballot often went to Victoria, where the former mayor of Melbourne William Nicholson pioneered it, and simultaneously South Australia.
 Victoria enacted legislation for secret ballots on 19 March 1856, and South Australian Electoral Commissioner William Boothby generally gets credit for creating the system finally enacted into law in South Australia on 2 April of that same year (a fortnight later).
-The other British colonies in Australia followed: New South Wales (1858), Queensland (1859), and Western Australia (1877).
+The other colonies in Australia followed: New South Wales (1858), Queensland (1859), and Western Australia (1877).

-State electoral laws, including the secret ballot, applied for the first election of the Australian Parliament in 1901, and the system has continued to be a feature of federal elections and referendums.
+State electoral laws, including the secret ballot, applied for the first election of the Australian parliament in 1901, and the system has continued to be a feature of federal elections and referendums.